MEET2231/MEET2231/README.md

 - 🖥️ I primarily work on Linux-based systems.
 - 💻 I'm proficient in Python, C, C++, and Java programming languages.
-- 🧠 I have experience with PyTorch for machine learning and deep learning projects.

 ## 🔧 Tools and Technologies